rmjordas/alys/docs/FAQ.md

 The former is the uncompressed style sheet, usually used in development whereas the latter is the minified (compressed) style sheet.
 The minified style sheet's goal to be as small as possible, therefore white space and other unnecessary characters are removed.
-Also, depending on the processor, some further optimizations can be performed like combining duplicate rule-sets, selectors, etc.
+Depending on the processor, some further optimizations can be performed like combining duplicate rule-sets, selectors, etc.

+## Why not use `Sass`/`LESS`?

+The current scope of the project does not need anything specific to `Sass` or `LESS` yet.
+As the project grows, inclusion of a pre-processor (most likely `Sass`), will certainly be re-evaluated.

 ## How can I contribute?

-alys is a small project and contributions are welcome.
+`alys` is a small project and contributions are welcome.
 For more information, please refer to the [[CONTRIBUTING]] section.

-## Can I distribute my modified alys source code?
+## Can I distribute my modified `alys` source code?

-alys is licensed under the Apache License 2.0 and is summarize below by [Choose a License](https://choosealicense.com/licenses/apache-2.0/):
+`alys` is licensed under the Apache License 2.0 and is summarize below by [Choose a License](https://choosealicense.com/licenses/apache-2.0/):

     A permissive license whose main conditions require preservation of copyright